nathangngencissk/nathangngencissk/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🎓 &nbsp; Studying Information Systems.
+- 🎓 &nbsp; Information Systems Graduate.
 - 💼 &nbsp; Working as a Data Engineer at EBANX.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Data Driven Architecture.